ggerganov/llama.cpp/README.md

 Commit [007a8f6f459c6eb56678fdee4c09219ddb85b640](https://github.com/ggerganov/llama.cpp/commit/007a8f6f459c6eb56678fdee4c09219ddb85b640) added support for all LLaMA models, but introduced breaking changes.
 If you generated any models before that commit, you must regenerate them after updating to latest master.

-**TEMPORARY NOTICE:**
-Currently the quantized models run **only** on Apple Silicon.
-On other architectures, you can [use the F16 models](https://github.com/ggerganov/llama.cpp/issues/2#issuecomment-1464615286), but they will be much slower.
-Support will be [added later](https://github.com/ggerganov/ggml/pull/27)

 ## Description

 The main goal is to run the model using 4-bit quantization on a MacBook.